Same-sex marriage in Aguascalientes: Background

-Legislative proposals
+Early bills

 A civil union bill was first proposed in Aguascalientes in 2010 by Deputy Nora Ruvalcaba Gámez.
 The measure would have established a legal institution with several of the rights, benefits, obligations and responsibilities of marriage.
 Opposition from the Institutional Revolutionary Party (PRI) and the National Action Party (PAN) crippled its passage in Congress.

-In September 2014, Deputy Cuauhtemoc Escobedo Tejad from the Party of the Democratic Revolution (PRD) announced that Governor Carlos Lozano de la Torre would introduce a civil union bill and possibly a same-sex marriage bill to the Congress of Aguascalientes.
-Escobeda Tejada further announced that if Lozano de la Torre did not introduce a bill, he would do so himself.
-On 4 November 2014, Escobedo Tejada presented a civil union proposal to Congress, defining the civil partnership as "living together, forming a heritage, having children if they wish, and dealing with situations that arise for a couple."
+In September 2014, Deputy Cuauhtemoc Escobedo Tejad from the Party of the Democratic Revolution (PRD) announced that Governor Carlos Lozano de la Torre would introduce a civil union bill, and possibly a same-sex marriage bill, to the Congress of Aguascalientes.
+Escobeda Tejada further announced that if Lozano de la Torre did not introduce the bill, he would do so himself.
+On 4 November, Escobedo Tejada presented a civil union proposal to Congress, defining civil partnerships as "living together, forming a heritage, having children if they wish, and dealing with situations that arise for a couple."
 A citizens' initiative for same-sex marriage had been introduced to Congress a few weeks prior to his bill.
-Debate on three initiatives with different schemes for marriage and civil unions began on 21 November 2014.
+Debate on three initiatives with different schemes for marriage and civil unions began on 21 November.

-On 15 June 2016, Martha Márquez Alvarado, a congresswoman from the National Action Party, indicated that she was preparing another civil union proposal and would present it to Congress when ready.
-In April 2017, the State Human Rights Commission announced it would introduce a new same-sex marriage bill, and in October 2017 another marriage bill was introduced to Congress by PRD Deputy Josefina Moreno Pérez.
-In April 2018, the National Action Party, which holds a majority of seats in the Congress of Aguascalientes, announced it would oppose all the proposed same-sex marriage and civil union bills, and would not allow legislative hearings on any of them.
+On 15 June 2016, Martha Márquez Alvarado, a congresswoman from the National Action Party, indicated that she was preparing a civil union proposal and would present it to Congress when ready.
+In April 2017, the State Human Rights Commission announced it would introduce a new same-sex marriage bill, and in October 2017 another bill was introduced to Congress by PRD Deputy Josefina Moreno Pérez.
+In April 2018, the National Action Party, which held a majority of seats in Congress, announced it would oppose all the proposed same-sex marriage and civil union bills.